HeidelTime/heideltime/doc/readme.txt

    imports in HeidelTime.java itself.
 Furthermore, if a differing tag set is used, all rules containing part-of-speech information have to be adapted).

-   To process English, German, Dutch, Spanish, Italian or French documents, the TreeTaggerWrapper can be used for pre-processing:
+   To process English, German, Dutch, Spanish or Italian documents, the TreeTaggerWrapper can be used for pre-processing:
     * Download the TreeTagger and its tagging scripts, installation scripts, as well as English, German, and Dutch (or any other) parameter files into one directory from: